jarulsamy/jarulsamy/README.md

 # Joshua Arulsamy - @jarulsamy

 Hi there, I'm Josh.
-I'm a HPC Systems Architect at the University of Wyoming for the Advanced Research Computing Center (ARCC).
-I primarily work on Linux management related projects nowadays, but you can still find many general projects I've worked on over the years here.
+I'm a Linux Engineer at Optiver.
+Most of my projects are related to automation related to my homelab, or other fun things I've wanted to learn more about.

 ![Josh's GitHub stats](https://github-readme-stats.vercel.app/api?username=jarulsamy&show_icons=true&theme=radical&include_all_commits=true&count_private=true&hide_title=true&hide=star,contribs)